 Reduce Your SE Tax

 You pay self-employment tax on your net business income, so taking advantage of as many business deductions as possible will reduce your business income and save you some money on taxes.
-Self-employed individuals can deduct qualified expenses for advertising, utility bills, travel, home office use, depreciation, office supplies, training and insurance premiums from their gross business income to arrive at a lower net income that will be subject to tax.
+Self-employed individuals can deduct expenses for advertising, utility bills, travel, home office use, depreciation, office supplies, training and insurance premiums from their gross business income to arrive at a lower net income that will be subject to tax.
 You can claim any of these expenses you qualify for when you complete Schedule C.

 - IRS: Topic Number 554 - Self-Employment Tax